HMS Spencer (1795): French privateer

 On 14 August the frigate attempted to cut out Général Ernouf, which was sheltering at the Saintes near Guadeloupe where shore batteries could protect her.
 The attack was a debacle for the British, who failed completely in their attempt.
 Galateas captain, Henry Heathcote, had been too obvious in his reconnoitering and the French were waiting for the night attack.
 In all, the British lost some 10 men killed, including Lieutenant Charles Hayman (the commander of the boarding party and first lieutenant of Galatea), and 55 or more wounded or captured.
 The French lost four killed and suffered some wounded, among them Captain Lapointe, commander of Général Ernouf, and Lieutenant Mouret, commander of the detachment of troops the French stationed aboard her in anticipation of the attack.
 The French also captured Galateas barge, which the other three boats of the cutting out party could not retrieve as they made their escape.

 Destruction

 On 20 March 1805 was at when she sighted a ship to the north-west.
 Renard gave chase and as she approached, her quarry shortened sail and made ready to engage.
 At 2:20 p.m., Renard opened fire.
 After 35 minutes, the French vessel appeared to be on fire, and ten minutes later she exploded.
 Renard lowered a boat and was able to rescue 55 men, all the rest of the 160 men aboard the French vessel having perished.
 The survivors reported that their vessel was the Général Ernouf.
-She had been under the command of Paul Gerard Pointe, and was seven days out of Basseterre.
+She had been under the command of Paul Giraud-Lapointe, and was seven days out of Basseterre.
 She had intended to intercept the homeward-bound Jamaica fleet.
 Prior to the explosion, Général Ernouf had 20-30 men killed and wounded; Renard had only nine wounded.